AyushKatre05/AyushKatre05/README.md

 # Hi there, I'm Ayush Katre! 👋

-I'm a passionate machine learning enthusiast and software developer.
+I'm a passionate Full-stack Developer and Artificial Intellegent enthusiast.
 Welcome to my GitHub profile!

 ## About Me

-- 👀 I'm interested in machine learning, deep learning, natural language processing, computer vision, and software development.
+- 👀 I’m deeply interested in full-stack development, machine learning, deep learning, natural language processing, and computer vision.
-- 🌱 I'm currently learning advanced machine learning techniques and diving deeper into neural networks architectures.
-Along with it, I also make projects on web development
+- 🌱 Currently, I’m exploring advanced machine learning techniques and neural network architectures.
+I’m also actively involved in developing full-stack web applications.
-- 💞️ I'm looking to collaborate on projects related to machine learning, AI, and software development.
+-💞️ I’m looking to collaborate on projects involving both Artificial Intelligence and Full-stack web development.
 - 📫 You can reach me via email at [ayushkatre1801@gmail.com](mailto:ayushkatre1801@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/ayush-katre-2142262a3/).
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I enjoy playing chess and candy crush in my free time!